archerydwd/Apache-Rails-Passenger-Ubuntu/README.md

 sudo a2ensite ror_blog.conf
 ```

-Then we need to reload the apache server
+Then we need to reload the Apache server

 =
 ###Relaod the Apache Server